 The figure also supports our finding that the independent combination strongly dominates the synchronized one for the defender.
-Since a player has complete freedom in choosing her flip rates in the independent combination, this combination is better for the defender even for very heterogeneous flipping costs.
+Since a player has complete

-- (a) Both players use exponential strategies. - (b) Defender uses exponential, attacker uses periodic strategy.
+(a) Both players use exponential strategies.

+(b) Defender uses exponential, attacker uses periodic strategy.

 Fig. 3.
 The attacker's asymptotic gain as a function of the number of resources for various combinations of exponential and periodic strategies.
 Plotted pairs of combination are: both players use independent strategies (solid line), attacker uses synchronized strategies while defender uses independent strategies (dashed line), and both players use synchronized strategies (dotted line).
-In this figure, the flip rates are assumed to be uniform, i.e., $\alpha^A = \alpha_r^D = \alpha_r^D = 1$, r = 1, ..., N.
+In this figure, the flip rates are assumed to be uniform, i.e., $\alpha^A = \alpha_r^A = \alpha_r^D = \alpha_r^D = 1$ , $r = 1, \ldots, N$ .